kairin/iPhonePrefsURLs/README.md

 Short answer, I could not find the prefs url (or URL schemas) that I wanted to use for my own Shortcuts.

-Long answer, current iPhone operating system that I am using is iOS 16.0.3, and it's been a while since the original article has been update.
+Long answer, current iPhone operating system that I am using is iOS 16.0.3, and it's been a while since the original article itself has been updated.

 Also, hopefully this is an easier way to keep the list updated.